instacart/lore/README.rst

 |circleci_badge|

-Lore is a python data science framework to design, fit, and exploit data science models from development to production.
+Lore is a python data science framework to design, fit, and exploit machine learning models from development to production.
 It codifies best practices to simplify collaborating and deploying models developed on a laptop with Jupyter notebook, into high availability distributed production data centers.

 Why?